-- Duration of surgery and different stages was comparable between the devices, except for final site inspection, despite the number of exoscope device adjustments increasing significantly with progressive experience. - A major advantage of the exoscope is that it allows for device adjustments while keeping both hands free to work in the surgical field, offering viewing angles that would be physically difficult to achieve with a traditional operating microscope. - Favorable patient outcomes (modified Rankin Scale score 0-2) were observed in the microscope (80%) and exoscope (88%) groups, respectively. - No complications occurred other than two patients experiencing ischemic events in each group. - Intraoperative conversion from exoscope to microscope was never required.
+- Duration of surgery and different stages was comparable between the devices, except for final site inspection, despite the number of exoscope device adjustments increasing significantly with progressive experience. - A major benefit of the exoscope allowed adjusting the device while keeping both actively in the surgical field and providing viewing angles that would significantly physically challenging with the operating microscope. - Favorable patient outcomes (modified Rankin Scale score 0-2) were observed in the microscope (80%) and exoscope (88%) groups, respectively. - No complications occurred other than two patients experiencing ischemic events in each group. - Intraoperative conversion from exoscope to microscope was never required.